mohammadibrahemmustafa/laravel-web-shop/README.md

 php artisan migrate
 ```

  Now the website should be accessible via [this link](http://localhost:8000) and the phpmyadmin via [this link](http://localhost:8081/index.php)

- This project is based on the [blog](https://polcode.com/resources/blog/how-to-run-a-laravel-application-locally-with-docker/)